 Poke (pronounced po-kay) means “chunks” or “to slice or cut” in Hawaiian.
 Poke has been a staple in Hawaiian cuisine for centuries.
 Traditionally, a raw fish salad that is served as an appetizer, it consists of cubed ahi tuna marinated in soy sauce and sesame.
 There are many versions of poke, and they are not all necessarily made from seafood either; avocado poke anyone?
 Also, when it comes to seasonings, the sky is the limit.
 You can find poke seasoned with mayo, wasabi and even kimchi.
 Poke is everywhere in Hawaii, you can buy it at grocery stores, beach shacks and even at gas stations.

 Besides poke, you can also find poke bowls in the Aloha state, and they are incredibly popular in the mainland, especially in New York and Los Angeles.
-So here is my homemade version of this fresh, healthy and delicious dish and some ideas of how to make it a favorite in your own home.
+So here is my homemade version of this fresh, healthy and delicious dish.
+Ahi Tuna Poke Bowl with Citrus Ponzu and Creamy Sriracha Sauce is one of our favorite poke bowls.
+I hope it becomes your favorite too!

 Fresh ahi tuna dressed in a flavorful and super easy 4 – ingredients citrus ponzu, really it cannot be any easier to put together!!
 The ingredients are readily available in the Asian section of any supermarket.